 The Fort Worth Kar-Vue apparently was part of a chain based in Colorado.

-But Fort Worth’s first drive-in theater opened way back in 1941 “at the end of Camp Bowie Boulevard” (7100 block).
-The Bowie Boulevard drive-in theater opened the night that Blossoms in the Dust (about Edna Gladney) opened at the Worth Theater.
+But Fort Worth’s first drive-in theater opened way back in 1941 in the 7100 block of Camp Bowie Boulevard (entrance on “Brownwood Highway”).
+The Bowie Boulevard drive-in theater opened the night that Blossoms in the Dust (about Edna Gladney) had its southwestern premiere at the Worth Theater.
 The Star-Telegram noted that the Bowie Boulevard was the fifty-third drive-in theater in the country and had a capacity of 406 cars.
 When the Bowie Boulevard theater presented movies featuring trains, movie-goers no doubt heard some great special effects at times because a Texas & Pacific railroad spur that delivered parts to the bomber plant and fuel to the airfield passed within forty feet of the drive-in.
 (Photo from University of Texas at Arlington Library Special Collections.)

 Note that the theater presented both film and live entertainment.